ROCm/hipSOLVER/docs/howto/usage.rst

 user code can be ported, with no changes, to any system with hipSOLVER installed regardless of the backend library.

-For more details on how to use the API methods, see the code samples on `hipSOLVER's Clients github page <https://github.com/ROCm/hipSOLVER/tree/develop/clients/samples>`_, or the documentation of the corresponding backend libraries.
+For more details on how to use the API methods, see the code samples on `hipSOLVER's clients' GitHub page <https://github.com/ROCm/hipSOLVER/tree/develop/clients/samples>`_, or the documentation of the corresponding backend libraries.

 .. _porting: